 So I’ll be able to use all my apps on MacOS or iOS?

 Not so fast!
 Catalyst is still a work in progress as Apple continues to provide the tools developers need to create or transition their apps.
-Apple’s annual developer conference, WWDC 2019, released the Xcode SDK that developers will need to create universal apps.
+At the 2019 iteration of Apple’s annual developer conference, WWDC, the company released the Xcode SDK that developers will need to create universal apps.
 Once created, developers will still have to submit the app for consideration on both iOS and MacOS, although Apple intends to create a single universal submission process as well.

 Fortunately for developers, the development kit shouldn’t be too difficult to adopt.
 Both iOS and MacOS use the same Unix code, use the Metal framework, and have other similarities that already give them plenty in common for development.
 Some developers found they could make give their apps universal features after just several hours of tinkering.
 But for most, using Catalyst’s new tools will take a little time to learn, even after they are released, and not all apps will be suitable candidates.